 The recipient will be distinguished for contributions to the field of electrochemical engineering and technology.

-The award consists of a gold medal and a plaque that contains a bronze replica thereof, both bearing the recipient’s name, the sum of $7,500, complimentary meeting registration for award recipient and companion, a dinner held in recipient’s honor during the designated meeting, and Life Membership in The Society.
+The award consists of a gold medal and a plaque that contains a bronze replica thereof, both bearing the recipient’s name, the sum of US $7,500, complimentary meeting registration for award recipient and companion, a dinner held in recipient’s honor during the designated meeting, and Life Membership in The Society.
 The recipient shall receive the award at the designated Society meeting and deliver a general address on a subject related to the contributions for which the award is being presented.

 About Vittorio de Nora